 Sit back and relax!

 Once you’re off the ground, kick off those shoes and enjoy the personalised service Cathay has to offer.
-Even with a full cabin, Cathay staff will always address you by name and pro-active beverage top ups are the norm.
-Movies and entertainment are enjoyed on the StudioCX system which features a 15.4″ TV screen and noise cancelling headphones.
-I found that the movies on offer where good enough for a 7.5 hour flight and from memory the library is 150 titles strong.
-Your seat also offers international/usb power ports for all your gadgets or if you prefer to do some work on the go.
+Even with a full cabin, Cathay staff will always address you by name and pro-active beverage top-ups are the norm.
+Movies and entertainment are enjoyed on the StudioCX system which features a 15.4″ TV screen and noise-cancelling headphones.
+I found that the movies on offer were good enough for a 7.5-hour flight and from memory the library is 150 titles strong.
+Your seat also offers international/USB power ports for all your gadgets or if you prefer to do some work on the go.

 The blanket on offer is very thick and pretty nice, no cheap synthetic economy blanket here that will make you sweat like crazy!

 Cathay Pacific Business Class Food

 Having seen many pictures online of the Cathay Pacific business class meals, I was rather surprised (in a good way) about the food offering aboard my flight.
 I realise that cellphone cameras with a flash enabled make for really bad food photography so I was happy to find CX food looks way better in real life than it does on Instagram 😉

 For breakfast, I was offered orange or apple, pear and strawberry juice, a mango and passion fruit smoothie, fresh seasonal fruit and Greek yogurt with spiced plum compote.
 Followed by: scrambled eggs, chicken chipolata, peperonata spinach and potato rosti with assorted breakfast bread, preserves, honey and butter.

 For Lunch On Board Cathay Pacific Business Class